lab-taco/lab-taco.github.io/README.md

 ```

 If you don't have information, just leave it blank.
 The avatar will bring photo from `images/people` folder and display it on people page.
-For lab position, you can choose position from 2 classes including `pi` and `researcher` (so called Honorary members).
+For lab position, you can choose position from 3 classes including `pi`, `researcher`, and `alumni`.
 Position will put you into section that you choose.

 We offer a template file `_people/firstname_lastname.md` to help you easily make your page.

 ### Edit other pages